Andreesb/Selenium/FacebookLoginTests/README.md

 Chrome driver - https://chromedriver.chromium.org/downloads

 ## Overwiew

-The purpose of these tests is to validate the Facebook platform's login process with different credentials.
+The purpose of these tests is to validate the Facebook login function with different credentials and the recovery password functionality.

 The tests are implemented using the Selenium WebDriver.

-The test cases are defined in a list, and each consists of a username, password, and test name.
+Facebook_login.py executes the following test cases:
+Test 'Valid credentials', test 'Invalid username', test 'Invalid password', test 'Empty credentials', test 'Uppercase username', and test 'Uppercase password'.

-The script executes the following test cases:
+Password_recovery executes the following test cases:

-Test 'Valid credentials'
-Test 'Invalid username'
-Test 'Invalid password'
-Test 'Empty credentials'
-Test 'Uppercase username'
-Test 'Uppercase password'
+Test 'Valid email', test 'Invalid email', test 'No format', test 'Invalid format'.

 You can add more test cases if you need.

 The test results are logged in a file named facebook_login_tests.log, stored in the specified file path.
 The log file provides information about the test execution and the result of each test case.